IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 * The IESG shall make their appointment no later than January 31, 2019.
 * ISOC shall make their appointment no later than January 31, 2019.
-* The NomCom shall make their appointments no later than January 31, 2019.
+* The NomCom shall make their appointments no later than March 29, 2019.
-* These initial LLC Board members shall make their appointment(s) before the end of June 2019.
+* These initial LLC Board members shall make their appointment(s) no later than July 26, 2019 (the end of IETF 105).
+(NOTE: DEPENDING ON THE BOARD COMPOSITION DETERMINED AT IETF 102, THIS ITEM MAY NEED TO BE MADE OPTIONAL WITH NO TIME REQUIREMENT OR BE REMOVED)

 ## Board Positions {#board-positions}